This article is intended for U.S. business owners only.

-State income taxes are usually determined by considering the state, which state the employee works (business operates) and where the employee lives.
-In most cases, employers have a withholding responsibility in the state where their employee actually works, which can either be their resident or nonresident state.
+State and local income taxes are usually determined by considering the employee’s home (resident) location as well as their work location.
+In most cases, employers have a withholding responsibility to the location where their employees actually work, which can either be their resident or nonresident state.

 Here’s where things get tricky.
-Depending on where the employee lives, employers can withhold employee’s state income tax for his/her home state.
-Special income tax arrangements can also be made for bordering states.
+Depending on where the employee lives, employers can withhold the employee’s state income tax for his/her home state.
+Special income tax arrangements (reciprocity agreements) can also be in place for bordering states.